nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 FitBook data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="block" class="alert alert-warning">:warning: **Warning:**
 If your changes to the data file makes its format invalid, FitBook will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.

 Furthermore, certain edits can cause FitBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>
 <hr>